cquinones100/cquinones.com/src/markdown-pages/a-dsl-for-writing-html-in-ruby.md

 #   <div>hello i am not carlos</div>
 # </div>
 ```

 Using `#method_missing` in this way, is dangerous.
-Since `HTMLBuilder` is a
-stand in for `Rvc::Component`, other components
+When I integrate this in `RVC`
+I'll replace `HTMLBuilder` with `Rvc::Component` and other components are expected
-are expected to inherit from this class.
-I'm eliminating valuable feedback
+to inherit from that class.
+I'm eliminating valuable feedback that child
-that child components will rely on, and any missing method will result in
+components will rely on, and any missing method will result in changing the
-changing the `@render_elements` array.
+`@render_elements` array.

-`HTMLBuilder` only needs to
-use `#method_missing` during render.
+`HTMLBuilder` only needs to use `#method_missing` during render.
-One implementation might be to have `#render`
+One implementation might be to have `#render` to be a private method,
-to be a private method, called as a step in the rendering process, and
-set a `@rendering` flag before
+called as a step in the rendering process, and set a `@rendering` flag before
 calling `#render`.
-The issue with this
-approach is that the render method might rely on methods local to the
+The issue with this approach is that the render method might
-component, and this could make devlopment frustrating when a typo
+rely on methods local to the component, and this could make devlopment
-causes a new tag to be rendered instead of raising
+frustrating when a typo causes a new tag to be rendered instead of raising
 a `NoMethodError`.

 There are a limited set of "valid" HTML tags.
 In React, I get the
 following warning in the console when I attempt to use a tag that
 is not supported by my browser:

-Warning: The tag `{`<notatag>`}` is
-unrecognized in this browser.
-If you meant to render a React component,
+> Warning: The tag `<notatag>` is unrecognized in this browser.
+If you meant to
-start its name with an uppercase letter.
+> render a React component, start its name with an uppercase letter.

-React's `render()` (and functional components),
-don't behave the
+React's `render()` (and functional components), don't behave the
 way `HTMLBuilder`'s `#render` does.
-In Javascript, there is no "implicit return" in a method call, we must always
+In Javascript, there is no "implicit return"
+in a method call, we must always use `return`.
-call `return`.
 I think it might be clearer to push
-the `#method_missing` behavior into an object that
-is instantiated when we `return`
+the `#method_missing` behavior into an object that is instantiated when we `return`
 from `#render`.

-I think adding a `Renderer` class that First
+I think adding a `Renderer` class that first
 checks if the component responds to a method before creating a tag would work:

 ``` ruby